HarbourBob/MBR-Theme-Generator/README.md

 Generator-side protections (the tool itself):

 - All user-entered values are sanitised before being written into the theme's PHP strings, HTML attributes, and CSS values, so a malformed input cannot break out of quotes or inject code
-- JSZip is loaded with Subresource Integrity (SRI) hashes, so if the CDN is compromised your browser refuses to execute a tampered script
+- JSZip is loaded with Subresource Integrity (SRI) hashes, so if the CDN is compromised, your browser refuses to execute a tampered script
-- Warnings when theme slug is empty or starts with a digit (both cause PHP activation errors)
+- Warnings when the theme slug is empty or starts with a digit (both cause PHP activation errors)

 ### Other Bits